-- Go to installer.myenergi.com and enter your login details.
-You will receive an account log on after completing the myenergi libbi installation training. - 2.
-For each libbi installed, scan the barcode on the battery (ies), inverter and controller. - 3.
-Once details for the inverter, controller and battery(ies) have been entered, press "submit".
+You will receive an account log on after completing the myenergi libbi installation training.
+Go to installer.myenergi.com and enter your login details.

+- For each libbi install, scan the barcode on the battery, inverter and controller - Once details for inverter, controller and battery(ies) have been entered, press "Submit".